samuelwilliams413/samuelwilliams413.github.io/tg/cute.md

 ### Special Features

-- Regenerate: You heal *L* hitpoints per turn.
-If you are killed by anything that isn't silver weapons, your healing functions at 0 hp.
+- Regenerate: You heal your level in hitpoints per turn.
+If you are killed by anything that isn't fire or silver weapons, your healing functions at 0 hitpoints.
 - Doglike: Adv. on checks related to being dog-like
 - Stronk: Adv. on STR checks